Comparing Copper, Brass, and Bronze: Key Differences Explained

 Corrosion resistance is a common difference between brass, bronze, and copper.
 Bronze has strong corrosion resistance compared to the other two due to its ability to form a protective coat on exposure to a corrosive environment.
 As a result, it is very suitable for making parts used in the marine environment.

-Copper also has quality resistance to corrosion and forms protective coatings.
+Copper also has a quality of resistance to corrosion and forms protective coatings.
 Compared to bronze and copper, the level of resistance to corrosion in brass is a bit lower.

 3. Weight